stefsamaha/Breast-Cancer-Classification-/README.md

 # Breast Cancer Classification using Feed-Forward Neural Network

 **This project applies a feed-forward neural network, along with Logistic Regression and SVM models, to classify breast cancer as benign or malignant based on a dataset from Kaggle.
-It serves as an introduction to GitHub, Python, and machine learning model implementation.**
+It serves as a great introduction to GitHub, Python, and machine learning model implementation.**

 **Project Structure**